2018 Amsterdam stabbing attack

 The 2018 Amsterdam stabbing attack was an attack on 31 August 2018, in Amsterdam Centraal station.
 A 19-year-old man from Afghanistan stabbed and injured two American tourists.
 The attacker was shot and injured by the police.
-Amsterdam Police confirmed that they believe he had a terrorist motive.
+Dutch Police confirmed that they believe he had a terrorist motive.

 Incident

 At around 12:10 local time (CET) on 31 August 2018 a man who had recently arrived by train was observed by security staff in the west side tunnel of Amsterdam Centraal Station.
 While they were discussing how to approach him, the man pulled out a knife and stabbed one tourist in the back, then attacked a second tourist.

 Police officers were 20 m away drew their weapons, and when the perpetrator ran towards another potential victim one of the officers opened fire and brought him down.

 The attack lasted nine seconds until the attacker was shot by police.
 Witnesses reported hearing two gunshots.
 Policemen ordered the suspect to "stay down" in English.
 The victims, who were "very badly injured" according to a police spokesman, and the suspect were taken to hospital.